 Solar Cost – Cheaper Than It’s Ever Been

 How much does a solar panel system cost?
-How much are the overall expenses, plus installation and miscellaneous fees?
+How much are the overall expenses, plus solar installation and miscellaneous fees?
 How much will I save?
 How long before the system pays for itself?
 Is this investment going to pay off, or will I lose money on it?

 If these questions sound familiar, that’s great!
 It means you’re one of the few people thinking of switching over to solar energy.
 The questions concerning finances and solar cost are understandable and to be expected.
 After all, couple decades ago, solar panel systems were priced well beyond the budget of an average homeowner.
 Nowadays, however, things are a little different.